digital-blueprint/relay-core-bundle/docs/local_data.md

 The backend will return an error if
 * The `shortName` of the entity contains `.` or `,` characters
-* The format of the `includeLocal` parameter is invalid
+* The format of the `includeLocal` parameter value is invalid
 * Any of the requested attributes could not be provided

 The backend will issue a warning if